 - Octavia.
 Mid-size family sedan boasting a range of practical configurations and a full list of features.

 - Superb.
-Large family-friendly car with impressive engine and good value for money.
+Large, family friendly car with an impressive engine and presenting good value for money.

 SsangYong Motor Company is South Korea's fourth-largest car manufacturer.
 Founded in 1954, the carmaker became a subsidiary of India's Mahindra & Mahindra Limited multinational car manufacturing corporation in 2011.

 SsangYong arrived on Australian shores in 2006 and offers a small range of SUVs, utes and people movers.

 Popular SsangYong models include: